CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

 This is the third major project in Udacity AWS Cloud Architect Nanodegree.

-In this project, you will plan, design, provision, and monitor infrastructure in AWS using industry-standard and open source tools.
-You will practice the skills you have learned throughout the course to optimize infrastructure for cost and performance.
-You will also use Terraform to provision and configure AWS services in a global configuration.
+In this project, you will:

+    Deploy and assess a simple web application environment’s security posture Test the security of the environment by simulating attack scenarios and exploiting cloud configuration vulnerabilities Implement monitoring to identify insecure configurations and malicious activity Apply methods learned in the course to harden and secure the environment Design a DevSecOps pipeline

 Project Files